Return to the main TTYtter page

 These subroutine references can be used to replace or augment TTYtter

-behaviour.
-The default behaviour is always available using
+back on the default behaviour is optional, but is always available using

 the &default* subroutine (e.g., the default $handle